angel-devicente/htcondor-iac/docs/index.rst

 -  **Other useful commands**

+   -  ``request_memory``, ``request_cpus`` to request slots with a number of CPU cores and at least a certain amount of RAM memory.
+As mentioned above, with **Partitionable Slots** you can request jobs that take up an arbitrary "part" of a machine.
+By default, ``request_memory=1024`` and ``request_cpus=1``, meaning that each job is requesting a single CPU core and 1GB of RAM.
+If your job is multi-threaded, you could request, for example, 4 cores and 10GB per job by specifying in the submit file:
+      ``request_cpus = 4`` and ``request_memory=10000``.
-   -  ``request_memory``, ``request_disk`` to request machines with at
-      least a certain amount of total RAM memory or fee disk space
+   -  ``request_disk`` to request machines with at least a certain amount of total RAM memory or free disk space.
    -  ``requirements`` a very useful command to register any special needs for a job.
 For example: to avoid a malfunctioning machine (``Requirements = (Machine != "node.domain")``; to request machines with a given OS version (see note below), etc.
-   -  ``rank`` you can specify some values or combination of them (total memory, free disk space, MIPS, etc.) and HTCondor will choose the best machines for your jobs according to your specifications, where the higher the value, the better (this command is used to specify preferences, not requirements)
+   -  ``rank`` you can specify some values or combination of them (total memory, free disk space, MIPS, etc.) and HTCondor will choose the best machines for your jobs according to your specifications, where the higher the value, the better (this command is used to specify preferences, not requirements).
    -  ``getenv`` (*default*: ``False``) if set to ``True``, the job will run with the same environment variables as when the job was submitted.
 If ``False`` the jobs will have no preset environment